chronicboost369/Amex_Classification_Submission/README.md

 Tried to load them up in chunks, make prediction, delete, and repeat but memory limit was still an issue.
 Tried to learn using databases but was taking too long. (*need to learn this)

+Tried to use disk.frame but consistently getting:
+"Error in fst::write_fst(.SD, file.path(outdir, paste0(.BY, ".fst")), compress = compress) :
+  There was an error during the write operation, fst file might be corrupted.
+Please check available disk space and access rights.
+In addition: Warning messages:"